gremau/EarthSciNotebook/docs/computing/debian_config.markdown

 ## UPDATES and UPGRADES

-Generally, use apt-get:
+Generally, use apt:

-    apt-get update
+    apt update
-    apt-get safe-upgrade  # OR dist-upgrade (same as full-upgrade)
+    apt upgrade  # OR dist-upgrade (same as full-upgrade)

-The reference suggests that apt-get dist-upgrade may be more suited to major upgrades (between releases, stable to testing, etc)
+The reference suggests that apt dist-upgrade may be more suited to major upgrades (between releases, stable to testing, etc)
 <http://www.debian.org/doc/FAQ/ch-uptodate.en.html>

 ## Google Drive